Donor First (DFX): Enhancing Transparency & Engagement for

 6 Financial Advisors

-We recruited financial advisors from the NAPFA (National Association of Personal Financial Advisors) database, filtering for advisors who specialize in charitable giving work.
+We recruited financial advisors from the NAPFA (National Association of Personal Financial Advisors) online database, filtering for advisors who specialize in charitable giving work.
+This allowed us to target individuals who were most likely to have experience with DAFs.
+From here, we found their offices' websites and began cold emailing.

 Rationale

 We used interviews to support both discovery and validation.
-While our partner brought initial hypotheses around donor engagement and transparency, interviews allowed us to validate those assumptions and uncover broader donor needs if misalignment emerged.
+While our partner brought an initial hypothesis around donor engagement and transparency, interviews allowed us to validate those assumptions and uncover broader donor needs if misalignment emerged.
 Open-ended questioning gave us the flexibility to probe participants’ lived experiences and understand not just whether transparency mattered, but why.
+This would give us more freedom to pivot the research if communication and impact were not relevant to the financial advisors' clients.
+This also meant we could keep our focus solely on discovery if necessary, allowing other paths for engagement to emerge.

 Findings